Samirouche99/WebApps_CW2/README.md

 Admin Features:
 Admin users have access to additional features such as user management and inventory management.
-Admins can delete users, manage inventory, including adding, updating, or deleting products.
+Admins can update and delete users, manage inventory, including adding, updating, or deleting products.

 Responsive Design:
 The application is designed to be responsive, ensuring usability across various devices and screen sizes.